it-innovation/sam/doc/behaviour.rst

 Classes
 -------
-.. function:: hasField(?Type, ?FieldName)
+.. function:: hasField(String type, String fieldName)

    There is a field on `Type` named `VarName`.

-.. function:: hasConstructor(?Type, ?Method)
+.. function:: hasConstructor(String type, String method)

    `Method` is a constructor for `Type`.
 Constructors work like other methods, but can only be called on an object if the called might have created it.

-.. function:: hasMethod(?Type, ?Method)
+.. function:: hasMethod(String type, String method)

    `Method` is a method on `Type`.
 This is a fully-qualified name, usually "Type.method".